LeedsCC/Helm-PHR-Generator/README.md

 1) Clone UserTour plugin from GitHub to **plugins/** directory in the project;
 2) Overwrite **TermsAndConditions/** directory in **src/components/containers/**;

+# Updating

+This sub-generator updates all configuration files, located in **src/components/theme/config/** :
+- clientUrls.js;
+- plugins.js;
+- synopsisRequests.js;
+- themeSelectors.js;

+These files provide relations between Core of project and new plugins.

-If any errors occur during generator work you should remove project directory and repeat generator command.
+If any errors occur during generator work you should repeat generator command.

 # Environment